“Gosh, I LOVE your fabulous hips“.

 - Mid way up the un-perforated black plastic pipe at the far end of the greenhouse which connects to the perforated soil pipe lying at the base of the heat store path.

 Researching the idea of using my warming black pipe to passively draw warm air into the heat store stone channel/path, I discovered that my serendipitous design could be described as a form of solar tower or chimney.
-And there’s more on the concepts of solar chimneys if you click here, but I was even more interested in a German engineering firm’s prototype for a solar chimney based power generation plant, which was set up and operated in Spain, where rapidly rising warmed air accelerated up a central solar chimney and was used to drive a turbine to generate electricity.
+There’s more on the concepts of solar chimneys if you click here, but I was even more interested in a German engineering firm’s prototype for a solar chimney design of power generation plant, which was set up and operated in Spain.
+Here, rapidly rising warmed air accelerated up a central solar chimney and was used to drive a turbine to generate electricity.
 Click here for much more about the 50 KW Manzanares Solar Tower.
-This plant used black painted water pipes, beneath a low glass panelled ceiling, to maximise absorption of solar radiation, hence creating greater temperature changes and faster air movements, and then delayed cooling after dusk thus aiding power generation operations at night once the sun had set.
-So perhaps the next thing is for me to bring out some black paint and get painting all these milk bottles for even better daytime heat absorption….
-Any one new to the blog can see the photos of my central heat store/sink path construction by clicking here.
+This plant used black painted water pipes, beneath a low glass panelled ceiling, to maximise absorption of solar radiation.
+This created greater temperature changes and faster air movements, and then delayed cooling after dusk thus helping power generation operations at night once the sun had set.
+So perhaps the next thing is for me to bring out some black paint and get painting all these milk bottles for even better daytime heat absorption.
+Any one new to the blog can see the photos of my central heat store path construction by clicking here.

-A few dry days has meant dusting off, and sharpening the chainsaw chain for the annual bout of wood store replenishment.
-We’re still way ahead of ourselves with quite a lot of felled timber waiting to be processed and put under cover, and first off this autumn is dealing with a large centrally rotten ash tree which was actually felled, part ringed up and shifted 18 months ago, and is now being logged up and stored whilst at the same time clearing some ground which we might use for additional poultry foraging.
+A few dry days has meant dusting off and sharpening the chainsaw chain for the annual bout of wood store replenishment.
+We’re still way ahead of ourselves with quite a lot of felled timber waiting to be processed and put under cover, and first off this autumn is dealing with a large centrally rotten ash tree which was actually felled, part ringed up and shifted 18 months ago.
+It’s now being logged up and stored whilst at the same time clearing some ground which we might use for additional poultry foraging.

 It always attracts lots of flies, bumblebees, moths and butterflies, and a week earlier there’d been hundreds of these all busy on the flowers and just a single honeybee.